pyscaffold/pyscaffold/docs/extensions.rst

             }
         })

-        # Files can be directly added in the `structure` dict...
+        # Files can be directly added to the `structure` dict...
         scaffold.structure['.python-version'] = ('3.6.1', scaffold.NO_OVERWRITE)

-        # or removed.
+        # or removed (please check if file is still there).
         del scaffold.structure[opts['project']][opts['package']]['skeleton.py']

         # The `ensure_file` method can be also used.